Copyright © John Bloom

 Mississippi had inspired some improvements, and he planned to

-He also changed some of the rules to bring the house edge down from
+Indiana.
+He also changed some of the rules to bring the house

-players don't play anywhere close to the true house advantage,"
+this because players don't play anywhere close to the true house

 I'd never really asked Webb what